Community college freezes tuition, hiring in response to virus

 The Wednesday morning press release revealed CSM is freezing tuition for the fall semester, waiving summer and fall semester course fees, conducting a “soft hiring freeze,” offering 20 or more year employees a voluntary separation incentive and offering all employees a voluntary workload reduction.

-Murphy told The Enterprise in an email that the separation incentive is a program to support “long-term eligible employees who may want to choose to focus on other areas of their lives right now.”
+Murphy told the Maryland Independent in an email that the separation incentive is a program to support “long-term eligible employees who may want to choose to focus on other areas of their lives right now.”

 The college has over 500 full-time employees, and roughly 13% of them were eligible for the program, she said.